Alexandru730/Online-Courses/README.md

 ### 4. Configure the database

-The application uses **SQLite** for data storage.
+The application uses **SQL Server Management Studio** for data storage.
 The database will be automatically created the first time the app is run.

 ### 5. Run the application